 Seaweed and Fukushima ~ Should you be worried?

 When I mentioned using kelp as a seasoning in order to achieve a good amount of iodine in my daily diet, some people on Twitter warned me to think about Fukushima and the possible radiation level in seaweed, whether it’s is from Japan, from waters near California, or the waters on the coast of Maine.

-I hadn’t thought about that, so I watched videos of people applying their Geiger counters to packs of seaweed, laptops, floors, walls… and I read quite a lot of material written about radiation.
+I hadn’t thought about that, so I watched videos of people with Geiger counters and packs of seaweed.
+I also read quite a lot about radiation.

 The most authentic, and convincing account I read was written by Dr. S. Akizuko of St. Francis Hospital in Nagasaki, who survived the atomic bomb in World War II.
 Dr. Akizuko writes:

 “On August 9, 1945, the atomic bomb was dropped on Nagasaki.
 Lethal atomic radiation spread over the razed city.
 For many it was an agonizing death.
 For a few it was a miracle.
 Not one co-worker in the hospital suffered or died from radiation.
 The hospital was located only one mile from the center of the blast.
 My assistant and I helped many victims who suffered the effects of the bomb.
 In the hospital there was a large stock of miso and tamari.
 We also kept plenty of brown rice and wakame (seaweed used for soup-stock or in miso soup).
 I had fed my co-workers brown rice and miso soup for some time before the bombing.
 None of them suffered from atomic radiation.
 I believe this is because they had been eating miso soup.”
 From Surviving Harmful Radiation by Julie Ferre.
 (Dr. Akizuki wrote about this further in How We Survived Nagasaki ~ London: Quartet Books, 1981.